 I fell in love with pumpkins several years ago.
-I have no idea why, but I’ve become obsessed with growing them, decorating with them, and of course, baking with them.
-I don’t think I’ve purchased a can of pumpkin in over a decade, because I always make my own puree.
+My obsession includes growing them, decorating with them, and of course, baking with them!
+I don’t think I’ve purchased a can of pumpkin puree in over a decade, because I always make my own puree.

 Once Halloween was over, it was time to turn those pie pumpkins into puree!

 Let me tell you, I have used numerous techniques over the years, and this one is my favorite by far!
-Other methods are messier or more wasteful, but this gives me a perfect puree every time!
+Boiling makes the puree runnier and makes a massive mess on the stove, and dry baking creates a tough skin on the cut surface of the pumpkin, which gets discarded.
+But this gives me a perfect puree every time!

-- Rub the cut surfaces with oil (I use olive oil.)
-Place them, cut side down, in a roasting pan and add water to the pan.
-I use my turkey roaster and bake two or three pumpkins at a time, so I have to use about 6 cups of water.
-If you’re using a smaller pan and for one pumpkin, you would probably only need about 3-4 cups of water.
+I use my turkey roaster for this recipe and bake two or three pumpkins at a time, so I have to use about 6 cups of water.
+If you’re using a smaller pan and only baking one pumpkin, you probably only need about 3-4 cups of water.
 Possibly less, just make sure you monitor that it isn’t boiling dry.